 A building survey is a comprehensive and holistic visual inspection of as much of the building as possible; all elements of the building are inspected by our building surveyors and reported upon.
 As we are not services engineers we provide a first stage inspection of services and the report will advise what further inspection, tests or checks might be necessary and appropriate.
 The report aims to provide full and detailed advice with regard to the issues that we find usually concern clients, being: structural movement, timber infestations and rot, and dampness.
 With the report will be a lengthy appendix including supplementary generic technical advice included guidance on priorities for any works identified as requiring attention at some future date and will include initial guidance on likely costs.
 The surveys are equivalent to a Level 3 RICS survey report.

-We sometimes find that clients do not want a report on the whole building, but on specific elements.
-The result is a comprehensive report, but on the pre-agreed elements of the building.
+We sometimes find that clients do not want a report on the whole building but on specific elements.
+The result is a comprehensive report but on the pre-agreed elements of the building.
 The most common version of this would be a report that only addresses the walls, roofs, and floors (together with timber and damp).
 The elements that we include or exclude would be discussed with the client in advance and the report tailored to the client’s requirement.
-The generic appendices would be included with the report.
+The generic appendices would be included in the report.

 For a highlights report the inspection is the same as for a building survey.
 The primary difference here is that the written report is less comprehensive and focuses on providing a summary of recommendations without any detailed discussion of the various elements, et cetera.
 This form of report is probably more appropriate for those who have had a building survey report in the past and/or do not require the detailed discussion aspect of the full building survey.
 It is in a different format to a building survey but we include the standard generic appendices with the report.